Shengjie-bob/Shengjie-bob.github.io/_pages/about.md

 * Sept.
 2021, I confirmed to be the Session Chair, Mobile and Bimanual manipulation, at IROS2021.
 * Sept.
 2021, I will make an spotlight presentation at IROS2021.
 * Jul.
 2021, I made an oral presentation at CCC2021.
 * Jul.
-2019, I made an oral presentation at AIM2019 and won the best student paper award.
+2019, I made an oral presentation at AIM2019 and our paper won the best student paper award.
 * Jun.
 2019, earned my B.S. degree as outstanding undergraduate

 Research Interests